Work Here?

 2015

 Twelve focuses on transforming carbon dioxide (CO2) into valuable products that are usually derived from fossil fuels.
-The company uses a process that mimics industrial photosynthesis, combining CO2, water, and renewable energy to produce hydrocarbons, which serve as the foundation for various materials and fuels.
-This method significantly lowers lifecycle emissions by up to 90% compared to traditional production techniques and aims to eliminate reliance on fossil fuels.
+The company uses a technology that mimics industrial photosynthesis, combining CO2, water, and renewable energy to produce hydrocarbons, which serve as the foundation for various materials and fuels.
+This method significantly lowers lifecycle emissions by up to 90% compared to traditional processes and aims to eliminate reliance on fossil fuels.
 Twelve differentiates itself by licensing its technology to industrial partners and selling CO2-derived products, while also engaging in joint ventures to expand its impact.
-The company's goal is to contribute to a circular carbon economy by addressing environmental challenges and providing sustainable alternatives to fossil fuels.
+The company's goal is to address environmental challenges and contribute to a circular carbon economy by turning CO2 into useful resources.

 Help us improve and share your feedback!
 Did you find this helpful?